MP Grady steps away from SNP amid police sexual assult probe

-DISGRACED MP Patrick Grady is to suspend his SNP membership while he is investigated by the police for alleged sexual assault, the party has said.
+DISGRACED MP Patrick Grady has ended his SNP membership while he is investigated by the police for alleged sexual assault, the party has said.

 The Glasgow North MP will sit in the Commons as an independent after the Metropolitan Police confirmed it was making inquiries into a complaint against him related to October 2016.